-If you’re on Facebook, you’ve probably seen one of a variety of graphics like the one below:
+If you’re on Facebook, you’ve probably seen one of a variety of graphics like the one above.

-The idea is solve the problem and then post your answer.
-From what I’ve observed, about half of the respondents get the answer correct, while the other half come to the wrong answer.
+The idea is to solve the problem and then post your answer.
+From what I’ve observed, about half of the respondents get the answer correct, while the other half comes to the wrong answer.
 The root of this problem?
 The order of operations.

 P – parentheses

 M – multiplication

 S – subtraction

 I learned the mnemonic “Please Excuse My Dear Aunt Sally” to help me remember the order of operations.